XpiritBV/ContainerWorkshop2018/docs/Lab3-DockerizingNETCore.md

 You will need to change the connection string for the Web API to reflect the new way of hosting of the database.
 Add a new environment variable for the connection string of the leaderboard.webapi service in the `docker-compose.override.yml` file:

 ```
-- ConnectionStrings:LeaderboardContext=Server=sql.data;Database=LeaderboardNETCore;User Id=sa;Password=Pass@word;Trusted_Connection=False
+- ConnectionStrings:LeaderboardContext=Server=sql.data;Database=Leaderboard;User Id=sa;Password=Pass@word;Trusted_Connection=False
 ```

 > ##### Strange connection string or not?
 > There are at least two remarkable things in this connection string.
 Can you spot them and explain why?
-Don't worry if not, as we will look at this in the [Networking](Lab3-Networking.md) lab.
+Don't worry if not, as we will look at this in the [Networking](Lab4-Networking.md) lab.

 With this change, you should be able to run your application completely from containers.
 Make sure you have stopped any containers related to the application.
 Give it a try and fix any issues that occur.